 Since the advent of shows like The Block, Backyard Blitz, and Renovation Rescue, our expectations have forever changed when it comes to home renovations: “that looks easy, it’ll be done in three ad breaks”.
 A shed installation falls somewhere between a landscaping job and renovation project; we’ve almost managed to get it down to that screenwipe-makeover speed.
 Well… we’re definitely quick!

-While The Shed Man offers the majority of our garden sheds as pick-up DIY options from Osborne Park, we understand that you may not have the time, confidence, or tools to do this yourself.
+While The Shed Man offers the majority of our garden sheds in Perth as pick-up DIY options from Osborne Park, we understand that you may not have the time, confidence, or tools to do this yourself.
 The risk is, in the hands of a less skilled tradesperson, the yard could look like a bomb site for days or weeks.

 Hiring The Shed Man to carry out delivery and shed installation may be your best option.
 For a few reasons, firstly, we’re guessing you don’t have a big enough shed to store that yet-to-be-built shed.

 Here’s a quick guide to getting your garden shed done, while doing very little at all.

 Step 1 – Get a free measure and quote

 No need to get up.
 One of the team will come to you at a time that suits to arrange a measure and quote, as well as discuss options for the best fit within your budget.
 Listening to your feedback and a keen eye for what will best suit your space means we can provide your quote on the day to get things moving.